-One of my favorites resources for downloading a great quality backing track is a website called Karaoke Version.
-You can the website here https://www.karaoke-version.co.uk/
+One of my favorite resources for downloading a great quality backing track is a website called Karaoke Version.
+You can visit the website here https://www.karaoke-version.co.uk/

 You can even customize the backing tracks at Karaoke Version, to remove instruments, reduce the volume of certain parts or simply change the mix!
-I short you can have exactly what you are looking for, even changing the tempo!.
+In short, you can have exactly what you are looking for, even changing the tempo!
 This, for me, makes a massive difference when wanting to record my own voice over a song.

 I will discuss using Audacity software later, but here’s a great video on how to add your voice over a backing track.

 What Type Of Microphone Do I Need To Record Vocals?